bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Implement new skills:** Use newly acquired skills and techniques in your current projects.
 This practical application helps solidify your learning and shows its impact.
 - **Seek challenging tasks:** Volunteer for tasks that push the boundaries of your current abilities.
 Taking on challenges can accelerate your growth and build confidence.
-- **Rotate roles:** Experience different roles within the company to gain a holistic understanding of project workflows.
-Role rotation can enhance your versatility and understanding of different aspects of consulting.

 Questions to reflect: